knguyen0105/CarND-MPC-Project/README.md

 The preprocessing step that was done is transforming waypoints from global coordinate sytems to vehicale coordinate system.
 ## Model Predictive Control with Latency

-I picked a large `dt` to deal with latency.
+I picked a large `dt` to deal with a 100 millisecond latency.
 Furthermore, the latency is accounted for in the model
 ```cpp
 Eigen::VectorXd state_vector(6);
 double latency = 0.1;